 This process begins with the AFPD Board adopting the strategic plan and expressing their support of the process in an open letter to all readers of the plan (contained within this report).
-The Fire Chief and team workgroup should also sanction the plan and provide a letter of support (in this report).
+The fire chief and employee associations should also sanction the plan and be provided in this document.
 The value of these letters cannot be overemphasized.
 An organization must show a unified commitment to the accomplishment of each initiative.